The Two-Gasometry Indirect Fick Method: An Inconsistent Method for Measuring Cardiac Output in Critical Patients

 Background

-The two-gasometry indirect Fick method (iFM) is commonly applied to estimate cardiac output (CO) and cardiac index (CI) in low-resource settings.
-Validation against other accessible methods such as transthoracic echocardiography (TTE) is lacking.
+The two-gasometry indirect Fick method (iFM) is commonly applied to estimate cardiac output (CO) and cardiac index (CI) in low-resource settings, but validation against accessible methods such as transthoracic echocardiography (TTE) is lacking.
+We evaluated agreement and clinical interchangeability of CO and CI measurements from TTE (reference test) and two-gasometry iFM (index test) in critically ill patients.

 Methods

-Cross-sectional study including critical patients.
-CO and CI were measured by intensive care medicine residents with TTE (3 per patient-event) and the two-gasometry iFM (1 per patient-event).
+Cross-sectional study conducted in a low-resource critical care unit.
+CO and CI were measured by intensive care medicine residents using TTE (3 measurements per patient-event) and two-gasometry iFM (1 measurement per patient-event).
 Agreement was evaluated using mean absolute difference, linear mixed-effects models, and Bland-Altman analysis for repeated measures with 95% limits of agreement (LoA).
 Precision, bias, and variability were quantified with coefficients of variation, error, and least significant change (LSC), with 95% confidence intervals (95%CI) using bootstrapping.

 Results